Range Map

 Trade-offs

-• Single-Engine Performance: With only 180 hp per side, the single-engine service ceiling is low (approx. 3,800–4,000 ft density altitude), meaning it cannot maintain altitude on one engine over mountainous terrain.
+• Marginal single-engine climb.
+With 180 hp per side, the single-engine service ceiling is low (a few thousand feet density altitude), so it cannot hold altitude on one engine over high terrain.

-• T-Tail Handling: The T-tail requires more airflow to become effective, leading to a heavier rotation on takeoff and less elevator authority during the landing flare compared to low-tail aircraft.
+• T-tail handling.
+The T-tail needs airflow to become effective, giving heavier rotation on takeoff and less elevator authority in the flare than a low-tail twin.

 Technical Specifications